AlejandroSQR/RenderMan27-RHEL10-Temporary-Workaround/README.md

 ## Blender

-you only need to download the RenderMan plugin.
+You only need to download the RenderMan plugin.
+Download, import and find your RenderMan location.

 https://github.com/prman-pixar/RenderManForBlender/releases/tag/v_27.0